marcellapantarotto/translator-project/README.md

 > ./tac tests/<output>.tac
 ```

-The (tac-master)[https://github.com/marcellapantarotto/translator-project/tree/master/tac-master] directory contains the TAC tool that runs the translated program produced by this project.
+The TAC tool runs the translated program produced by this project.
 Inside the [tac-generator](https://github.com/marcellapantarotto/translator-project/tree/master/tac-generator) directory there is already an executable for this tool, but if you want to run the project to generate the executable, the steps are as follows:

 Install Automake: `sudo apt install automake`